oracle/terraform-provider-oci/website/docs/d/data_safe_reports.html.markdown

 * `compartment_id` - (Required) A filter to return only resources that match the specified compartment OCID.
 * `compartment_id_in_subtree` - (Optional) Default is false.
 When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned.
 Depends on the 'accessLevel' setting.
 * `display_name` - (Optional) The name of the report definition to query.
+* `mime_type` - (Optional) An optional filter to return only resources that match the specified mime type.
 * `report_definition_id` - (Optional) The ID of the report definition to filter the list of reports
 * `state` - (Optional) An optional filter to return only resources that match the specified lifecycle state.
 * `time_generated_greater_than_or_equal_to` - (Optional) A filter to return only the resources that were generated after the specified date and time, as defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Using TimeGeneratedGreaterThanOrEqualToQueryParam parameter retrieves all resources generated after that date.